demo-verse/expressions-of-peace/README.md

 We've found that easiest way is referring/quoting from another expression, with its transactionHash on the ledger.

-special thanks to @ChristianChiarulli for open sourcing their stack and especially well use of the ethers library.
+Special thanks to [@ChristianChiarulli](https://github.com/ChristianChiarulli) for open sourcing their web3 knowledge, stack and especially well use of the ethers library [on this repo](https://github.com/ChristianChiarulli/intro-fullstack-ethereum), resulting we decided building on top of that code, seperating hardhat logic to another repository for now, to be added soon.

+**Bests, in Peace**

 ## Our stack